12 Balham Hill Road,

 Opened with great publicity, especially promoting the wonderously modern projection, sound, comfort and air conditioning as part of the wonders of modern architecture and technology, and showing a cartoon in colour, as well as the newsreel, the Odeon opened with “Blondes for Danger” on April 16th 1938.
 It was built for and operated by the Oscar Deutsch chain of Odeon Theatres Ltd.

-It was well placed as a ‘super cinema’, having no competition in Balham, nearest ‘super competion’ would be comfortably further away to the Granada Tooting, or the Granada Clapham Juntion.
+It was well placed as a ‘super cinema’, having no competition in Balham apart from the Gaumont Clapham, the nearest ‘super competion’ would be comfortably further away to the Granada Tooting, or the Granada Clapham Junction.

 Being on a (smallish) hill, Balham Hill, the tower was visible for quite a way, with the Odeon sign illuminated on either side.